10.1.2. General aspects

 Simple ‘snapshot’ O/E analyses require near-real-time exposure data, appropriately stratified background incidence rates (to calculate the expected number of cases) and sensitivity analyses around these measures, and they may not be appropriate for continuous monitoring due to inflation of type 1 error rates when multiple tests are performed.
 Safety monitoring of Influenza A/H1N1 pandemic vaccines in EudraVigilance (Vaccine 2011;29(26):4378-87) illustrates that simple ‘snapshot’ O/E analyses are affected by uncertainties regarding the numbers of vaccinated individuals and age-specific background incidence rates.

-Human papilloma virus immunization in adolescents and young adults: a cohort study to illustrate what events might be mistaken for adverse reactions (Pediatr Infect Dis J 2007;26(11):979-84) and Health problems most commonly diagnosed among young female patients during visits to general practitioners and gynecologists in France before the initiation of the human papillomavirus vaccination program (Pharmacoepidemiol Drug Saf 2012; 21(3):261-80) illustrate the importance of collecting background rates by estimating risks of coincident associations of emergency consultations, hospitalisations and outpatients consultations with vaccination.
+The articles Human papilloma virus immunization in adolescents and young adults: a cohort study to illustrate what events might be mistaken for adverse reactions (Pediatr Infect Dis J 2007;26(11):979-84), Health problems most commonly diagnosed among young female patients during visits to general practitioners and gynecologists in France before the initiation of the human papillomavirus vaccination program (Pharmacoepidemiol Drug Saf 2012; 21(3):261-80) and Use of population based background rates of disease to assess vaccine safety in childhood and mass immunisation in Denmark: nationwide population based cohort study (BMJ 2012;345:e5823) illustrate the importance of collecting background rates by estimating risks of coincident associations of emergency consultations, hospitalisations and outpatients consultations with vaccination.
 Rates of selected disease events for several countries also vary by age, sex, method of ascertainment and geography, as shown in Importance of background rates of disease in assessment of vaccine safety during mass immunisation with pandemic H1N1 influenza vaccines (Lancet 2009; 374(9707):2115-22).
 Moreover, Guillain-Barré syndrome and influenza vaccines: A meta-analysis (Vaccine 2015; 33(31):3773-8) suggests that a trend observed between different geographical areas would be consistent with a different susceptibility of developing a particular adverse reaction among different populations.
+In addition, comparisons with background rates may be invalid if conditions are unmasked at vaccination visits (see Human papillomavirus vaccination of adult women and risk of autoimmune and neurological diseases (J Intern Med.
+2018;283(2):154-165)).

 A new self-controlled case series method for analyzing spontaneous reports of adverse events after vaccination (Am J Epidemiol 2013;178(9):1496-504) extends the self-controlled case series approach to explore and quantify vaccine safety signals from spontaneous reports.
 It uses parametric and nonparametric versions with different assumptions to account for the specific features of the data (e.g., large amount of underreporting and variation of reporting with time since vaccination).
 The method should be seen as a signal strengthening approach for quickly exploring a signal based on spontaneous reports prior to a pharmacoepidemiologic study, if any.
-The method was used to document the risk of intussusception after rotavirus vaccines (see Intussusception after Rotavirus Vaccination — Spontaneous Reports; N Engl J Med 2011; 365:2139).
+The method was used to document the risk of intussusception after rotavirus vaccines (see Intussusception after Rotavirus Vaccination -- Spontaneous Reports; N Engl J Med 2011; 365:2139) and the risk of Kawasaki disease following pneumococcal vaccination (see Kawasaki disease and 13-valent pneumococcal conjugate vaccination among young children: A self-controlled risk interval and cohort study with null results; PLoS Med.
+2019;16(7):e100284).

 A complete review of study designs and methods from hypothesis testing studies in the field of vaccine safety is included in the ADVANCE Report on appraisal of vaccine safety methods.